mit212/lab6_2025/README.md

 Estimated time of completion: 30 min

 Now, we need to set up wireless communications between the controller (*sender*) and the mobile robot (*receiver*) so that the mobile robot can move using controller input.
-This section is inspired by the [tutorial](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/) in the prelab.
+Since the other half of your team should be going through the motor validation on the mobile robot, please use a plain ESP32 on a breadboard as the receiver for this section.
+See this [tutorial](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/) for more details.

 ### 3.1 Microcontroller Validation